 After the operation you will have some pain.
 Following keyhole surgery, this pain is often worse if you breathe or cough and, peculiarly, it may hurt on the top of your shoulder.
 This is because of some undissolved air from the operation irritating nerve endings in your abdomen and chest.
 You will be given pain relief.
 You should expect to be sore for some days but it should always be improving.
 Following open surgery, you will have pain for some weeks and it will be sore to walk.
 You will take some weeks to recover following open surgery.

 You will likely have a dressing on your wound(s).
-The staff looking after you will advise you on how to care for your wound.
+The staff looking after you will have advised you on how to care for your wound.
 Usually the skin is closed with stitches which are under the skin and dissolvable.
-Infection is uncommon but should the wound become sorer, hot, red or become oozy, then you should ring EPAU or your local doctor.
+Infection is uncommon but should the wound become sorer, hot, red or become oozy, then you should ring your doctor.